 Etiology of Vitiligo

-The etiology of vitiligo is unexplained to date.
-There appears to be a genetic predisposition, however, in most cases.
+The etiology of vitiligo remains unexplained to date.
+However, There appears to be a genetic predisposition in most cases.

 Basically, it can be assumed that this condition is an autoimmune reaction: Specific auto-antibodies or cytotoxic T-cells destroy melanocytes either temporarily or permanently .